iXenonN/YouTube-Music-Profile/README.md

 <h2>💖Like my work?</h2>

 Hello if you are reading here right now it means you want to support me.
-Thank you very much for this kind offer but since I am under 18 years old I cannot work with buy me a coffe type sites so the best support for me right now would be to follow my github.
+Thank you very much for this kind offer but i want to grow up my github profile so best support for me right now would be to follow my github.
 Thank you :)